 - All cabinetry is hung in bathrooms, kitchens, and other areas.

-After the messy work of installing drywall and priming the walls is done, it's time to bring in the painter again.
+After the messy work of installing the drywall and priming the walls is done, it is time to bring in the painter.

-- Walls are painted, and ceilings are either painted or finished with texture.
-Again, these are jobs homeowners can tackle themselves to save money.
+- Walls are painted and ceilings are either painted or finished with texture.
+These are jobs that homeowners can tackle themselves to save money.
 But for homeowners accustomed only to painting a room or two, keep in mind that painting an entire house is an enormous task.

-- Installation and hook-up of finish electrical and plumbing fixtures are done.
-Because... there are code issues involved here, only the most skilled DIYers should tackle this.
+- Installation and hook-up of finished electrical and plumbing fixtures are done: Due to the fact that there are code issues involved here, only the most skilled do-it-yourselfers should tackle this.

-- Lay down the finish flooring surfaces throughout the house.
-They may include carpeting, hardwood, laminate flooring, ceramic tile and other options.
-This is often a job for yet another subcontractor, though homeowners can tackle the installation of some kinds of flooring.
+Lay down the finish flooring (or floor covering) surfaces throughout the house.
+Floor covering options include carpeting, hardwood, laminate flooring, ceramic tile, luxury vinyl plank, and engineered wood flooring.
+This is usually a job for yet another subcontractor, though homeowners can tackle the installation of some sections of the flooring.

-- Call the disposal company to pick up the dumpster and specify that you do not need a replacement.
+- Remove the dumpster: Call the disposal company to pick up the dumpster and specify that you do not need a replacement.

 - Arrange for final inspections by the permitting agencies.

-- Final inspection by your lender, if you financed the building of your house with a construction loan.
+- Arrange a final inspection by your lender, if you financed the building of your house with a construction loan.